When and why do horses need horseshoes?

 Some corks are permanently installed in the shoe and are not removable by the rider.
 The farrier installs these ‘drive in’ corks by drilling and hole and driving the tapered cork into the hole giving a friction fit.

 Some corks are removable.
 The farrier will drill and hole and tap a thread into the shoe.
 This way rider can add or remove the corks as conditions dictate.

-Borium is sometimes welded on.
+Borium is also sometimes welded on.
 It is tungsten carbide, a very hard steel that is made sharp to grab into hard surfaces.
 Most commonly this is seen on Standardbred racehorses or horses that do a lot of roadwork.
 It can extend the life of the shoe.